intra2net/guibot/docs/index.md

 git clone --depth 1 https://github.com/intra2net/guibot
 ```

-RPM packages can also be produced from the SPEC file provided in the packaging folder.
-More an easier ways to download the source wil lbe added in the future.
+RPM and Debian packages can also be produced from the SPEC file provided in the packaging folder.
+For more information, check the README or packaging page.